christianhofmanncodes/youtube-playlist-generator/README.md

 ### Can I batch import URLs / video IDs?

 As requested in [#2](https://github.com/christianhofmanncodes/youtube-playlist-generator/issues/2) the function has been added to version 0.2.0.
-Just click on "Import" in the menu and select the .txt file you want to import accordingly.
+Just click on "Import" in the menu and select the `.txt`or the `.csv` file you want to import accordingly.

 It should look something like this: